The Del-Vikings: Split

 All of the group members, other than Kripp Johnson, were under 21 when they signed their recording contract with Fee Bee (a tiny Pittsburgh label, which was later distributed by Dot Records).
 Having signed the contract as minors, they had the right to be released from it.
 In 1957, under the direction of their manager, Alan Strauss, they left to record at Mercury Records.
 Johnson, who was still bound to Fee Bee/Dot, stayed, thus creating two Del-Vikings groups.
 The original group replaced Johnson with Quick's friend William Blakely and recorded the Backus-led song "Cool Shake".
 Kripp Johnson constructed a new group with the returning Don Jackson, Chuck Jackson, Arthur Budd, and Ed Everette.
 This group recorded the Kripp Johnson-led "I'm Spinning", billing themselves as the Dell-Vikings.

-The Dell-Vikings also released "Whispering Bells" in May of 1957, with Kripp Johnson singing lead vocals.
-(The Dot label referred to Johnson as "Krips Johnson".)
-"Whispering Bells" reached No. 5 on the U.S. R&B chart and #9 on the U.S. pop chart in 1957.
-"Whispering Bells" was featured in the 1986 film Stand by Me and was included in the film's soundtrack.
-Johnson also sang lead vocals on the B-side "Don't Be A Fool".

-Around this time, some old Fee Bee demo tracks had been sold to an up-and-coming record company, Luniverse, who overdubbed a backing track on these a capella songs, which included an early version of "Come Go with Me".
-The overdubbed demo was included as a track on an eight-song album subsequently released by Luniverse.
-Only one single was released from these Luniverse overdubs—"Somewhere Over The Rainbow"/ "Hey Senorita".
+Around this time, some old demo tracks had been sold to an up-and-coming record company, Luniverse, who overdubbed a backing track on these a capella songs, which included an early version of "Come Go with Me".
+The eight-song album subsequently released by Luniverse was titled "Come Go With The Del Vikings".
+Also one single was released from these Luniverse overdubs—"Somewhere Over The Rainbow"/ "Hey Senorita".
+For legal reasons the LP was pulled off the market shortly after its release in July 1957.

 Johnson's Dot group had an extra advantage—he had been discharged from the USAF and his group could tour freely, while the original group needed to seek military leave in order to tour.
 Mercury sued, claiming it had sole rights to any spelling of the group's name, and the Dell-Vikings briefly became The Versatiles, with singles being billed to "Kripp Johnson and the Versatiles" or "Chuck Jackson and the Versatiles".
 The group broke up, with Chuck Jackson going on to a successful solo career.
 Meanwhile, the original group had begun to fall apart.
+Gus Backus was re-stationed, and was replaced by the groups guitarist "Joe Lopes".
+The Mercury Del Vikings recorded their last record in October 1958.

-Gus Backus was re-stationed, leaving the group a quartet.
-They broke up soon after.
-Quick restructured the group with new talent from the Pittsburgh area—lead tenor, Billy G. Woodruff, Willie Green, Horace Douglas "Doug" White, and Ritzy Lee.
-By the end of 1957, with the breakup of the Dell-Vikings, Kripp Johnson returned to the original group, making them a sextet.
-They signed to ABC Records (ABC-Paramount).
+By the end of 1959, Quick restructured the group with new talent from the Pittsburgh area—lead tenor, Billy G. Woodruff, Willie Green, Horace Douglas "Doug" White, and Ritzy Lee.
+Kripp Johnson returned to the original group, making them a sextet.
+1960 they signed to ABC Records (ABC-Paramount).
 While the nucleus of the group was back, they weren't able to chart any more hits, and the group split up in 1965.